Yuva: Critical reception

 The film received mixed-to-positive reviews from critics, with Bachchan and Mukerji's performances receiving particular praise.
 A critic from The New York Times wrote that the film "has a sharp political edge that is rare in Hindi-language films, celebrated as they are for their wildly exuberant production numbers and sugary love stories".
 It was reported that the movie had the narrative style of the 2000 Mexican film Amores Perros.

 Box office

-Yuva grossed ₹173.5 million at Indian box office.
-Yuva did well in multiplexes.
-But it did not do well in single-screen theatres.
+Yuva grossed ₹209.1 million at the Indian box office.
+It did well in multiplexes, but not in single-screen theatres.

 Compared to other parts of the country, it fared better in Mumbai.
 The Mumbai distributors recovered the cost of the film, but the sub-territory distributors in places like Surat and Baroda lost money.
-In places like Delhi, Uttar Pradesh, Punjab, and even South India, distributors lost around ₹ 50 lakh (Rs 5 million) to ₹ 1 crore (₹ 10 million).
+In places like Delhi, Uttar Pradesh, Punjab, and even South India, distributors lost around ₹50 lakh to ₹1 crore.
 In states like Madhya Pradesh and Chhattisgarh, the viewers couldn't relate to the film, hence leading to dismal business.
-Overseas, too, the film did below-average business.
+Overseas, too, the film did average business.